mgechev/angular-performance-checklist/README.md

 Bundling is a standard practice aiming to reduce the number of requests that the browser needs to perform in order to deliver the application requested by the user.
 In essence, the bundler receives as an input a list of entry points and produces one or more bundles.
 This way, the browser can get the entire application by performing only a few requests, instead of requesting each individual resource separately.

-As your application grows bundling everything into a single large bundle would again be counter productive.
+As your application grows bundling everything into a single large bundle would again be counterproductive.
 Explore Code Splitting techniques using Webpack.

 **Additional http requests will not be a concern with HTTP/2 because of the [server push](https://http2.github.io/faq/#whats-the-benefit-of-server-push) feature.**